j605/blog/content/books/index.md

 See the games played by WeWork for example.
 * The Women Who Walked Into Doors by Roddy Doyle.
 * Emotional Intelligence by Daniel Coleman.
+* How To Be a Woman by Caitlin Moran.

 # Shelved